 The main objective of Whole30 can be worthwhile as a short-term reset and to learn more about how your body responds to certain foods.
 But the plan can be tough and demanding.

-As a rule, it’s important to talk to your health care provider or a registered dietitian before beginning any diet.
+As a rule, it’s important to talk to your health care provider or a registered dietitian before beginning any diet, especially if you have a history of eating disorders.

 Sample Whole30 plan